 Recipes for using ripe bananas are uncountable!
 This one stands out as quick to make and offers health benefits with added Brazil nuts, light olive or favourite vegetable oil and reduced sugar.
 Serve as is or with yoghurt or Ricotta cheese.
 Continue reading Brazil Nut Banana Cake

 No-bake, soft, yet crunchy bars with a perfect balance of protein, carbs and healthy fat to provide fibre, goodness and sustained energy for all the active members of your family!
+Individually wrapped in cling wrap or good quality wax paper, these bars make excellent portable snacks to enjoy at any time.
+Perfect for lunchboxes or the three o’clock snack attack.
 Continue reading Oat & Almond Snack Bars

 Finding out how to utilise tamarillos when in season is worth doing!
 Tamarillo, also known as tree tomatoes, can grow to about two meters tall with clusters of fruit that slowly ripen to a deep red.
 The taste can be described as “unusual and interesting – even as “an acquired taste”.
 See the image below.
 The unique tropical flavour which reminds of a mix between passion fruit and guava and a hint of other fruits, turns a cheesecake into a sublime dessert or tea time treat.
 Continue reading Tamarillo Cheesecake